 Hand stitching uses a different technique than machine sewing.
 Hand stitching has roots stretching back centuries to ancient times, where it was used for its strength and durability in creating everything from clothing to armor.
 This technique has stood the test of time due to its unmatched ability to create robust and long-lasting seams.
 Because leather bends and softens over time, a stitch with some give and take to it will last longer than a machine stitch that could snap once the leather has been broken in.

-Unlike Machine sewing, Hand sewing also requires punching holes for the thread to pass through.
+Unlike Machine sewing, hand sewing also requires punching holes for the thread to pass through.
 Punching holes by hand takes a lot of time and skill.
 They are done with tools called "Pricking Irons" or "Stitching Chisels".

 Which stiching technique I use?